Governors' Information and Duties

 Sam Tubb

 Sam is a business advisor to start-up companies and has a particular interest in education tech and female health tech firms.
 She is an Investment Committee member at homeless charity Emmaus and sits on the board at The Key Support Services.
-Sam has been a governor at AGS since late 2020 and has three sons at the school.
+Sam has been a governor at AGS since late 2020 and has one son at the school.
 She previously served as a governor at a primary school in Worcestershire for six years.

 Register of Business Interests